-(Mark One)

-\times QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 25, 2022 OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 001-40175

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-200 Research Drive Wilmington, MA 01887

-(Address, Including Zip Code, and Telephone Number, Including Area Code, of

-Registrant's Principal Executive Offices)

-Not Applicable

-(Former name, former address and former fiscal year, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Class A common stock, par value \$0.0001 per share

-Trading Symbol(s) SYM

-Name of each exchange on which registered The Nasdaq Stock Market LLC
+(ark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHAN NGE ACT OF 1934 For the quarterly period ended June 25, 2 2022 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF 1934 For the transition period from to Commission file number 001-40175 SYMBOTIC INC. (Exact name of registrant as specified in its c harter) Delaware 98-1572401 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 200 Research Drive Wilmington, MA 01887 (978) 284-2800 (Address, Including Zip Code, and Telephone Number, Including Registrant's Principal Executive Offices Not Applicable (Former name, former address and former fiscal year, if chan ged since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.0001 per share SYM The Nasdaq Stock Market LLC